-Rain Barrels: Are they worth it?by CustomHomes on Thursday, July 7, 2016
+Rain Barrels: Are They Worth It?July 7, 2016

 Rain Barrels can be a wonderful way to conserve water and avoid flooding in your yard or in your home.
 These barrels are often recycled from construction sites or landscaping companies.
 They can be custom painted to with vibrant colors and unique patterns or to match the décor of your home.
-They are often 50 gallon barrels that have mesh over the top to avoid clogging or any possible debris falling into them.
+They are often 50-gallon barrels that have mesh over the top to avoid clogging or any possible debris falling into them.
 Some do come with filtration systems but many rain barrel owners wish to only use them for their garden or outdoor irrigation.

-If you are wondering if a rain barrel is right for your home, here are a few things you should consider.
+If you are wondering if a rain barrel is right for your home, here are a few things you should consider:

 Easy to Install

 If you have a rainspout, these barrels are relatively easy to install and work with.
 They are very light when they are empty and can be transported easily to your rainspout.
 Once you have found a spot for the barrel secure it with large bricks or rocks until it is full.
 That way it will not blow away in a storm.
 Be sure not to block the spout with the rocks.
-You will want to be access this when watering your garden or yard.
-Once the barrel is in place you should put the mesh cover over so leaves and debris does not clog the barrel.
+You will want to be able access this when watering your garden or yard.
+Once the barrel is in place you should put the mesh cover over so leaves and debris do not clog the barrel.
 And voila!
 You have a rain barrel ready for the next storm.